Nexmo/nexmo-developer/_partials/reusable/link-facebook-to-nexmo.md

 You're now ready to receive messages users send on your Facebook Page.

-> **NOTE:** If at some point in the future you want to link a different application to this Facebook Page, you can simply redo Step 2 for the new application.
+> **NOTE:** If at some point in the future you want to link a different application to this Facebook Page, you can simply redo Part 2 for the new application.